-The Maryland fourteen (14) day notice to quit, in reference to Statute § 8–402.1, is reserved for use only when a tenant presents “clear and imminent” danger to themselves, other tenants, or the landlord.
+The Maryland fourteen (14) day notice to quit is an eviction letter used to terminate the tenancy of an individual who severely violates their lease.
+According to § 8–402.1(a)(2)(B), the tenant’s violations must pose a “clear and imminent” danger to the dwelling, themselves, other tenants, the landlord, or any other individual on the leased property.
 The notice states that the tenant must vacate the rental unit within fourteen (14) days.
-If the rental unit is not vacated within fourteen (14) days, then the landlord can file an eviction lawsuit (i.e. “summary ejectment”) in the district court of the rental property’s county location.
-Download Link: .PDF How to Write Step 1 – In the first input field enter the full name of the tenant.
+If the tenant has not moved out within the notice period, the landlord can file a Breach of Lease action (a.k.a. eviction lawsuit) in the district court of the rental property’s county.
+Laws – § 8–402.1(a)(2)(B)

 How to Evict a Tenant (Process)

 Maryland landlords can initiate the eviction process after the tenant violates the terms of their lease, neglects to pay rent, or fails to vacate after the expiration of their term.
 The majority of eviction cases require the landlord to notify the tenant in writing of their transgressions and provide them with a period in which to comply.
 After the notice period elapses, the landlord may file a complaint with the district court to evict the tenant from the rented property.

 Note: Evictions are governed differently in Baltimore City and Montgomery County.
 While the majority of the process will be the same, landlords in these locations should contact their local district court to clarify any discrepancies.